ssonkiya/ssonkiya.github.io/_posts/2017-09-23-Managing-Business-Challenges-in-Data-Science.md

 Conclusion
 ======

-Why devote a whole post and half a talk to business challenges, instead of cutting edge deep learning papers?
+Why devote a whole post and half a talk to business challenges instead of, say, cutting edge deep learning papers or the shiny new language for handling Big Data<sup>TM</sup>?

 While basic technical skills are the table stakes for a data science career, the importance of non-technical skills in a data science career is often overlooked.
 I think Yonatan Zunger, a former senior Google engineer, covers this very well in the second section of this [post]( https://medium.com/@yonatanzunger/so-about-this-googlers-manifesto-1e3773ed1788).
 While he's talking about engineering, his points can be equally applied to data science: